Thank you to St. Francis Inn for partnering with us on this post.

 Ghosts are well known in St. Augustine and you can take ghost tours about pirates, through cemeteries, and through St. George St. But the inn plays host to its own ghastly legends.
 Lily, known as a servant girl who lost her lover when she was forbidden to see him, is known to make apparitions in, "Lily's Room."
 Lily has been reported by many guests, and even Paranormal Investigators!
 The inn is reported in many books, which you can find here.
 If you are attracted by paranormal activity, as many are, ask for Lily's room.

 In the morning I enjoyed a jog along the battery and over the Bridge of Lions to watch the sun rise.
 It was quiet in the city as all the tourists were not yet up and about.
 I enjoyed the boats swaying on the Matanzas River, the Castillo with cabbage palmettos blowing in the breeze, and the birds foraging quietly in the low tide.
 We enjoyed biking after breakfast and were then reluctant to turn in our keys to head home.
 We loved making St. Francis Inn our home base for an evening of relaxation and exploration, and even a lesson in ghosts.
 We would recommend the inn to anyone looking for a relaxing getaway.
-Find more info about the inn here.
+You can find more info about St. Francis Inn here!
 Find more info on parent getaways at www.fun4firstcoastkids.com.